Work-Based Learning: Providing Safe, Legal and Effective Opportunities for Students, Schools and Businesses, Spring 2019

 - Training Plans for a Variety of Work-Based Learning Experiences

 - Work-Based Learning professionals must be adept in writing training plans that articulate safety issues, legal issues, occupational skills, and transferable skills.
 Participants will draft a training plan for one or more of the following experiences: job shadows, unpaid training, paid training, internship (could be paid or unpaid), or co-op experience (if in a career & technical center).

 - Related to the WBL training plan, participants will develop an evaluation plan and identify how the evaluation plan is to be implemented including: supervisor input/feedback; student self-evaluation; and final grading by a certified teacher that includes how the WBL experience is integrated into either a technical center program or a high school's curricula.

 - Responses to Class Activities and Completion of Assignments

 - The Work-Based Learning course curriculum contains activities and assignments for class sessions as well as assignments in preparation for future classes.
 Examples of these include: accident Insurance questionnaire, school WBL program assessment, responses to scenarios, projects related to curriculum development, and responses to readings.
 Participants are expected to delve deeply into these assignments and complete them with excellent results.
-Assignments are to be uploaded to the course Moodle when completed.
+Assignments are to be uploaded to the course Canvas when completed.
 Both online and in-person assignment submissions are components of this course.